tylertitsworth/5th-age-srd/Classes/Bard.md

 #### Champion Feat

-While underground or within a stone building, any daily bard song or spell becomes recharge 16+ for you.
+While underground or within a stone building, any full recovery bard song or spell becomes recharge 16+ for you.

 #### Epic Feat